tomoya-sasaki/Code_Tips/Python/Cython.md

 [Reference](http://docs.cython.org/en/latest/src/userguide/language_basics.html#c-variable-and-type-definitions)

 変数の宣言時には、以下に注意
-> a Cython module, Python functions and C functions can call each other freely, but only Python functions can be called from outside the module by interpreted Python code
+> a Cython module, Python functions and C functions can call each other freely, but only Python functions can be called from outside the module by interpreted Python code.
+So, any functions that you want to “export” from your Cython module must be declared as Python functions using **def**.